 The accompanying consolidated financial statements include the accounts of the Company and its majority-owned subsidiaries and have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
-The Company's Consolidated Statements of Income, "the Company's Consolidated Balance Sheets are referred to herein as the "Statements of Income," the Company's Consolidated Balance Sheets are referred to herein as the "Balance Sheets" and the Company's Consolidated Statements of Cash Flows are referred to herein as the "Statements of Cash Flows are referred to herein as the "Statements of Cash Flows."
+The Company's Consolidated Statements of Income, "the Company's Consolidated Balance Sheets are referred to herein as the "Balance Sheets" and the Company's Consolidated Statements of Cash Flows are referred to herein as the "Statements of Cash Flows."
 In the opinion of the Company, all adjustments of a normal and recurring nature necessary for a fair presentation, in all material respects, of the consolidated financial statements have been made.
 All intercompany balances have been eliminated.
 The Company consolidates entities that are not variable interest entities ("VIEs") when it owns, directly or indirectly, a majority interest in the entity or is otherwise able to control the entity.
 The Company consolidates VIEs in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 810, "Consolidation."
 Entities for which the Company owns an interest, but does not consolidate, are accounted for under the equity method or cost method of accounting as minority investments and are included in "Other Assets" within the Balance Sheets.
 The ownership interest in a consolidated subsidiary of the Company held by outside parties is included in "Noncontrolling Interest" within the Balance Sheets.